chili-publish/studio-ui/documentation/advanced-integration.md

 #### Widgets

-Studio UI is build with a couple of widgets, that are configurable.
+Studio UI is built with a couple of widgets, that are configurable.
 The list below contains all widgets available in the latest build.
 Widgets can be viewed as a component or a group of components working together.
 Configurable widgets are able to be hidden, or in some cases you can add events to the widget, which will do something.

 #### Theming